-Ram serves as an associate editor for INFORMS Journal on Computing and others, and is a founding co-editor-in-chief of Information Systems Frontiers (published by Springer).
-He serves on the Editorial Advisory Board, Information Technology and Systems Network of Social Science Research Network (SSRN).
-Ram served as an editor of two volumes of the Annals of Operations Research on the theme "Interface between Operations Research and Information Systems."
+Ramesh serves as an area editor for the machine learning area of INFORMS Journal on Computing and is a founding co-editor-in-chief of Information Systems Frontiers (published by Springer).
+He also serves on the editorial advisory board, Information Technology and Systems Network of Social Science Research Network (SSRN).
+Ramesh served as an editor of two volumes of the Annals of Operations Research on the theme "Interface between Operations Research and Information Systems."
 He also edited a special issue of the Journal of AIS on "Ontologies in the context of Information Systems" and an issue of CACM on "Distributed Mission Training Technologies: Emerging Frontiers in Training Systems."
 He has edited two research books, "Ontologies - A Handbook of Principles, Concepts and Applications in Information Systems" (published by Springer) and "National Security Research: Technological, Organizational and Policy Perspectives" (published by Elsevier).

 Ramesh has published extensively on the research topics above.
 His publications appear in such journals as INFORMS Journal on Computing, Information Systems Research, IEEE Transactions on Computers, IEEE Transactions on Knowledge and Data Engineering, ACM Transactions On Database Systems, ACM Transactions on the Web, ACM Transactions on MIS, IEEE Transactions on Systems, Man and Cybernetics, Naval Research Logistics, Management Science, Communications of the ACM, Journal of the American Society for Information Science and Technology (JASIST), Journal of American Medical Informatics Association (JAMIA), and Applied Artificial Intelligence.